bhmsgame06/BFCTool/README.md

 *LOCATION* is only byte int and contains a number of BFC file (***LOCATION*.bfc**);
 *SIZE_OF_FILE* is int size in bytes;
 *PATH_TO_BIN_FILE* is string type and contains path from **ext_bfc** directory (for example **5.bfc/10.bin**).

-One such chunk has each piece (file) and each piece is separated by a blank line between each piece.

 #### Adding a own file to BFC file
 For example we want to add a tiny picture without PPL palette: **PITR.pim**.